 The bar said the decision on whether it should appeal the judgment was “extensively debated”.

 “The matter was put to the vote and 18 members voted in favour of applying for leave to appeal.
+Twelve members voted against applying for leave to appeal and two members abstained,” it said.

 Last week, Majavu wrote to the National Director of Public Prosecutions (NDPP) to request that Jiba be allowed to resume her duties at the NPA.